Terenceyuyue/varFEM/README.md

 The newest-node bisection for the local mesh refinement was clearly stated thanks to the smart idea in iFEM.
 The MATLAB codes are in fem/afem.

-## Multigrid V-cycle method for linear elements
+## Multigrid V-cycle methods

   - We present a multigrid method by adding two grids one by one, so that the pseudo-code of V-cycle method can be obtained directly.

   - The MG method can also be analyzed by using subspace correction method proposed by Xu Jinchao (for example, in iFEM).
     However, it may be more straightforward by adding two grids.

-  - The programming of 1-D problems is described in detail, and the multigrid program is universal to all linear element problems.
+  - The programming of 1-D problems is described in detail, and the multigrid program is universal to all nested finite element spaces.

   - **For 2-D and 3-D linear elements, only slight changes of 1-D problems are needed since they can be regarded as 1-D problems.**
     See the document for details.

+  - For higher order elements, we still use linear elements for error corrections.
+In this way, only one more transfer process from P1 to P2 or P3 is needed.
+See P1toP2 and P1toP3 in mg function in iFEM.

 Undo: